famalabs/nestx/README.md

 npm install
 ```

-Note: There is a `postinstall` script that run after `npm install` has finished.
-It will bootstrap and hoisting dependencies in the monorepo.
+Note: There are a `postinstall` and `prepare` scripts that run after `npm install` has finished.
+The `postinstall` script will bootstrap and hoisting dependencies in the monorepo.
+The `prepare` script will build all packages after first install and before versioning or publishing.

 ## Support